jillix/bind-crud/README.md

 - add fixes and new featured here
 - fixed the linked field filtering
 - removed JavaScript sorting after receiving the Mongo response
+- sort linked fields using JavaScript sort methods after we have the full result array

 #### `v0.2.14`
 - Fixed wrong behavior when sorting numbers and strings.
 Related to #29.